 Introduction

-The diagnosis of a delusional disorder occurs when a person has one or more non-bizarre (situations that can take place in real life, although not real but are possible) delusional thought for one month or more, that has no explanation by another physiological, substance-induced, medical condition or any other mental health condition.
-An individual's cultural beliefs merit consideration before coming to the diagnosis.
+A delusion is a fixed false belief based on an inaccurate interpretation of an external reality despite evidence to the contrary.
+The belief is not congruent with one’s culture or subculture, and almost everyone else knows it to be false.[1]
+The diagnosis of a delusional disorder occurs when a person has 1 or more non-bizarre (situations that can take place in real life, although not real but are possible) delusional thoughts for 1 month or more, that has no explanation by another physiological, substance-induced, medical condition, or any other mental health condition.
+An individual's cultural beliefs merit consideration before coming to a diagnosis.
 Cultural beliefs also impact the content of delusions.
+Other than the delusions, the functionality is not impacted, and the behavior is not obviously bizarre.

 Some of the most frequently encountered types of delusions are:

-- Delusional jealousy - That one’s sexual partner is unfaithful.
+- Delusional jealousy: That one’s sexual partner is unfaithful.

-- Bizarre - A delusion involving a phenomenon that is impossible, not understandable, and unrelated to normal life.
+- Bizarre: A delusion involving a phenomenon that is impossible, not understandable, and unrelated to normal life.

-- Erotomanic - A delusion that another person, more frequently someone of higher status is in love with the individual.
+- Erotomanic: A delusion that another person, more frequently someone of higher status, is in love with the individual.

-- Somatic - These involve bodily functions and sensations.
+- Somatic: These involve bodily functions and sensations.

-- Mixed - No single theme is prevalent.
+- Mixed: No single theme is prevalent.

-- Thought broadcasting - Delusion that one's thought is projected and perceived by others.
+- Thought broadcasting: Delusion that one's thought is projected and perceived by others.

 Etiology